AllCosts report

 AllEV

-We’ve got the data from millions of transactions, recorded every time an EV is plugged in at home or on the road, to reveal the real cost of charging electric vehicles.
+We’ve got the data from millions of transactions, recorded every time an Allstar customer plugs in their EV at home or on the road, to reveal the real cost of charging electric vehicles.

 The average cost of charging in public & at home